Montpellier–Méditerranée Airport

 A campus of the École nationale de l'aviation civile (French civil aviation university) is also located at the airport.

 History

 The Beginnings

-In 1938, the first aircraft landed at Fréjorgues.
-During 1944, the airport was used by the Luftwaffe and subsequently bombed by the 15th USAAF on 27 January.
-It faced another bombing on Saturday, 27 May 1944 carried out by four bomber groups of the 304th Bomber Wing.
+In 1938, the first aircraft landed at FréjorguesDuring 1944, the airport was used by the Luftwaffe and subsequently bombed by the 15th USAAF on 27 January.
+It faced another bombing on Saturday, 27 May 1944 c,arried out by four bomber groups of the 304th Bomber Wing.

 The post-war period

 In 1946, significant improvements were made to facilitate the opening of the civil terminal.
 By 1964, the Montpellier Chamber of Commerce and Industry (CCIM) had obtained the temporary commercial management of the airport.

 From the 1970s onwards

 In 1974, the Montpellier Chamber of Commerce and Industry (CCIM) secured a commercial operating permit for a duration of 30 years.